tasmota/docs/docs/IAQ.md

 # iAQ-Core indoor air quality sensor

+??? failure "This component is no longer in production and not recommended for further uses.
+Manufacturer AppliedSensor changed ownership/name in 2015 to ams AG and in 2019 to Sciosense.
+New released product is ENS161."

 ??? failure "This feature is not included in precompiled binaries"

     When [compiling your build](Compile-your-build) add the following to `user_config_override.h`: